cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/batch_jobs.rst.txt

    chr1.fasta.gz my_script.sh slurm-8503.out

 The ``slurm-8503.out`` file contains any console output produced by your script/commands.
-In this case it is an empty file, but it is
+This includes both STDOUT and STDERR by default, but see `Common options`_.

 ***********************************************
  Command-line options and ``#SBATCH`` comments